stephensekula/navierstokes/README.md

 xml.dom.minidom
 ```

-You should be able to install all of this with:
+You should be able to install all of this (in Python 2) with:
 ```
 pip install lynx FuzzyWuzzy bs4 lockfile pycurl python-twitter urllib3[secure] python-Levenshtein
 ```